-Green Island and Reef pontoon tour experience both Green Island and the Outer Reef in one fantastic day.
+Green Island and Reef tour pontoon experience Green Island and the Outer Reef in one fantastic day.

 This tour suits both non-swimmers and swimmers, with several activities to suit both.

-First check-in at the Cairns Reef Fleet Terminal at 7:30 am to start this fantastic tour package.
+First, check in at the Cairns Reef Fleet Terminal at 7:30 am to start this fantastic Green Island and Reef tour package.

 This tour concludes in Cairns at approximately 5:30 pm.